 Since joining Goldberg Kohn in September 2002 as a principal in the Bankruptcy & Creditors’ Rights Group, Ronald Barliant has represented debtors and creditors in complex bankruptcy cases.
 As head of the firm's "burgeoning practice in debtor work," his debtor representations include a machine tool manufacturing company in a Delaware Chapter 11 case involving significant environmental and mass tort liabilities (plan confirmed with future claimants trust 11 months after filing), a wireless telecommunications carrier in a Chapter 11 case requiring the restructuring of debts owed the FCC for PCS licenses (plan confirmed 5 months after filing), and a home products manufacturing company in a pre-negotiated Chapter 11 case involving a debt-for-equity swap and the issuance of new debt securities (plan confirmed 75 days after filing).

-His creditor representations include the indenture trustee for most of the aircraft operated by United Airlines; the prepetition secured lenders and debtor in possession lenders in the Chapter 11 cases of a large manufacturing company; a foundry and a food distributor, automotive parts suppliers, and real estate developers, a secured creditor resisting substantive consolidation in the Delaware case of a sub-prime lender; and claimants in asbestos-related chapter 11 cases.
+His creditor representations include the indenture trustee for most of the aircraft operated by United Airlines; prepetition secured lenders and debtor in possession lenders in the chapter 11 cases of a large manufacturing company, a foundry and a food distributor, automotive parts suppliers, and real estate developers, a secured creditor resisting substantive consolidation in the Delaware case of a sub-prime lender; and claimants in asbestos-related chapter 11 cases.
 He has also represented individuals in complex Chapter 7 cases and both petitioning creditors and alleged debtors in contested involuntary bankruptcy cases.